isolutionsag/devops-security-cheat-sheet/docs/index.md

 > + Single point of truth
 > - A bit more effort needed

+## Integration of Key Vault in Pipelines
-## How to integrate Azure key vault in pipeline
+How to integrate Azure key vault in pipeline

 # Azure